 As % of all permanent jobs advertised in Birmingham

-Derivative is in the General and Transferable Skills category.
-The following table is for comparison with the above and provides summary statistics for all permanent job vacancies advertised in Birmingham with a requirement for generic IT skills.
+Derivative falls under the General and Transferable Skills category.
+For comparison with the information above, the following table provides summary statistics for all permanent job vacancies requiring generic IT skills in Birmingham.

 Permanent vacancies with a requirement for generic IT skills